Lismore: 02 6621 2481

 Pets in Family Court

-The Family Court is reluctant to make orders about pets.
-This was decided in the case of Gaynor & Tseh [2018] FamCA 164, wherein the parties were unable to reach an agreement, and the husband applied to the Court for the return of the family dog.
+The Family Court generally avoids making orders about pets.
+In the case of Gaynor & Tseh [2018] FamCA 164, the parties could not reach an agreement, and the husband applied to the Court for the return of the family dog.

-The Court decided it could not intervene under the Family Law Act and there was no good reason for them to do so since both parties could care for the dog.
+The Court determined it could not intervene under the Family Law Act.
+Moreover, there was no strong reason to do so since both parties could care for the dog.

 Factors Considered in Pet Custody Decisions

-- Is the new living arrangement suitable for the pet?
+Future Environment Is the proposed new living arrangement suitable for the specific needs of the pet?

-Ultimately, the court aims to make a decision that considers the above factors and the pets’ wellbeing while noting that each case is unique and may lead to a different outcome.
+Ultimately, the Court aims to make a decision that considers these factors and the pet’s wellbeing.
+Each case is unique and may result in a different outcome.

 Reaching an Agreement: Negotiation and Mediation

-When direct negotiation isn’t possible, mediation is an effective alternative.
-A neutral third party can help both sides reach a fair arrangement that prioritises the wellbeing of the pets.
+When direct negotiation isn’t possible, mediation provides an effective alternative.
+A neutral third party can help both sides reach a fair arrangement that prioritises the pets’ wellbeing.

 Seeking Legal Advice for Pet Custody Issues